yazl

 Bit 11 is always set.
 Filenames (and file comments) are always encoded in UTF-8, even if the result is indistinguishable from ascii.

 Bit 3 is usually set in the Local File Header.
 To support both a streaming input and streaming output api, it is impossible to know the crc32 before processing the file data.
 When bit 3 is set, data Descriptors are given after each file data with this information, as per the spec.
-But remember a complete metadata listing is still always available in the central directory record, so if unzip implementations are relying on that, like they should, none of this paragraph will matter anyway.
+But remember a complete metadata listing is still always available in the central directory record, so if unzip implementations are relying on that, like they should, none of this paragraph will matter.
 Even so, some popular unzip implementations do not follow the spec.
 The Mac Archive Utility requires Data Descriptors to include the optional signature, so yazl includes the optional data descriptor signature.
 When bit 3 is not used, the Mac Archive Utility requires there to be no data descriptor, so yazl skips it in that case.
 Additionally, 7-Zip 9.20 does not seem to support bit 3 at all (see issue #11).

 All other bits are unset.